peironggg/ev3-source/index.md

 On Thursday, 3 Oct 2019, instead of Reflection sessions, you will get started on robotics:

 * Form a Telegram robot group for your robot team and include your Avenger in the group.
-* Pick up the kit tomorrow between 10am and 5pm from the Fabrication Lab in COM2-04-23 (Level 4).
+* Pick up the kit between 10am and 5pm (on 3 Oct 2019) from the Fabrication Lab in COM2-04-23 (Level 4).
 * Follow the instructions below to get your robot to move.
 * Post evidence in your Telegram robot group to get Reflection attendance taken by your Avenger.
 There is no Reflection session meeting on 3 Oct 2019.
 You can meet your robot team anywhere, including in cyberspace.